Extension Logo

 Microalgae have the potential as a nutritional supplement in animal feed.

-• Microalgae could become a key feed ingredient, which can serve as a major raw material for biofuel production and a nutrient source for animal feed.
+Microalgae could become a key feed ingredient, serving as a significant raw material for biofuel production and a nutrient source for animal feed.

-• Use of microalgae in animal systems could potentially lower the carbon footprint in animal production by limiting the land needed for corn and soybean production.
+The use of microalgae in animal systems could potentially reduce the carbon footprint in animal production by minimizing the land required for corn and soybean cultivation.

-• Various chemicals and functional nutrients present in microalgae make it a potential alternative to growth promoting antibiotics in animal feeds.
+The various chemicals and functional nutrients present in microalgae make them a potential alternative to growth-promoting antibiotics in animal feed.

 What are microalgae?